 It’s not hard to understand where all the fuss comes from.
 Augmented reality marketing is something that’s truly different from what we’ve seen before.

 It’s exciting, it's fun, it’s cool and it's futuristic.
 It attracts attention.
-And, perhaps most importantly of all, it’s interactive.
+And, most importantly of all, it’s interactive.

 Pointing your smartphone camera at a regular, everyday inanimate object and watching it come to life before your very eyes is like something out of a science fiction movie.
-And indeed, in some ways, great augmented reality pretty much markets itself.
+And indeed, in some ways, great augmented reality markets itself.

 But let’s not get carried away… Augmented reality marketing has the same purpose as all inbound marketing initiatives – to persuade consumers to make a purchase (or at least edge them a little closer towards that purchase).
 And so, the trick with augmented reality marketing is to use the technology – though exciting in itself – to a greater purpose.